BE5059 - Microbiology (2022/23)

 3. Evaluate and interpret information from a variety of sources, including primary sources such as laboratory data and published research papers and develop transferable and employability skills enabling articulation of the skills, qualities and attributes developed through their higher education experience to date and understand how experimental evidence has been used to support theories of microbial growth and control;

-The module will be assessed by means of online quiz during the module and an unseen examination of short answer questions.
+The module will be assessed by means of online quiz during the module and an unseen online examination of short answer questions.

 The coursework component will be used to provide formative feedback and formative feedback is also available from module quizzes

 To pass the module students need to achieve a minimum aggregate mark of 40%.
 There is an attendance requirement for the practical sessions.